evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 ## Interior

+There is one seat type you can select in different materials.
 The seat layout is six seats with two in front, two captain chairs in the second row, and a two-seat bench in the third row.

 ### First row seats